harms-haus/jestir/docs/prd.md

 ### Functional

-- FR1: The system shall process natural language input using OpenAI AI to identify existing characters, locations, and items from the LightRAG knowledge base
+- FR1: The system shall process natural language input using OpenAI AI to identify existing characters, locations, and items from the LightRAG API knowledge base
 - FR2: The system shall generate stories through a 3-stage pipeline: context generation, outline creation, and story writing
 - FR3: Each pipeline stage shall output an editable file that serves as input for the next stage
 - FR4: The system shall support variable-strength control parameters (0-10 scale) for genre, tone, morals, and other story attributes